cebert/antzer-aws-classic-game-challenge/README.md

 ## Game Layout

 The game uses two systems: a level definition grid for static elements and dynamic spawning for moving objects.
 This game currently only has a single level.
-However, levels are loaded from configuration.
+However, levels are loaded from configuration files.
 It should be easy to add additional levels to this game in the future.
-Here's an example a simple level definition:
+Here's an example of a simple level definition:

 ```text
 GGGGGGHHGGGGGGGG ← Row 0: Goal area with ant Hill